cjhnbls/pipelinedb-doc-cn/aggregates.rst

 	SELECT percentile_cont(0.99) WITHIN GROUP (ORDER BY value) FROM some_table;

-Or with a :code:`CONTINUOUS VIEW`:
+Or with a continuous view:

 .. code-block:: pipeline